JitendraSInghNZ/excel-read-to-array/binaries/readme.txt

-Inport the excel_read_to_array.jar in IDE in your project directory
+Inport the excel_read_to_array0.02.jar in IDE in your project directory